phonegap/blog/_posts/blog/2016-04-21-introducing-star-track-by-phonegap.md

 ## Why We Built It

 _Star Track_ was built for a few reasons.
-We really wanted a _complete_ app beyond a basic Hello World that you could try out straight away on your device(s).
-This will allow you to just jump straight into a finished experience.
-Hopefully alleviating any concerns about hybrid apps, such as those made with PhoneGap, having performance issues.
+We really wanted a _complete_ app beyond a basic Hello World that you could try out straight away on your device(s) jumping right into a finished experience.
+The goal was also to help alleviate any concerns about hybrid apps, such as those made with PhoneGap, having performance issues.
 There is a pretty long-standing trope that PhoneGap is slow.
 Dispelling that has been a bit of a passion of mine.

 ![PhoneGap isn't Slow](/blog/uploads/2016-04/google-search-is-mean.jpg)